 I first began following Mike Shinoda on his Post Traumatic World Tour in June of this year in New York City.
-Deciding at the last possible moment to make the three hour trip to attend, my family and I all piled into the car and began the wild and, at times, hectic trip to NYC — one that would include a sudden flat tire on I-78 (ouch!) and a two hour detour into Easton, PA for a new tire before arriving.
-It was my first visit to that incredible city in my lifetime, and what an incredible first visit it would end up being.
+Deciding at the last possible moment to make the three-hour trip to attend, my family and I all piled into the car.
+We began the wild and, at times, the hectic trip to NYC — one that would include a sudden flat tire on I-78 (ouch!) and a two-hour detour into Easton, PA, for a new tire before arriving.
+It was my first visit to that incredible city in my lifetime, and what an unforgettable first visit it would end up being.

 Making my way to the World Trade Center memorial that night to pay respects before heading towards the Gramercy Theatre, I was reminded of how quickly life can change in an instant.
-How things can be so certain and feel so safe one moment, and be forever changed the next.
-As I sat in the taxi on the way to the show, I began thinking of all the people important to me that I’ve lost, and how grateful I am to still be able to be here to honor their memory.
+How things can be so confident and feel so safe one moment and be forever changed the next.
+As I sat in the taxi on the way to the show, I began thinking of all the people important to me that I’ve lost and how grateful I am to still be here to honor their memory.
 That feeling would continue throughout Mike’s entire set, and I would wind up leaving the venue that night with a renewed sense of perspective, a thankfulness to my loved ones, and all the memories they’ve given me.

-How appropriate then, that many months later at his last show of the Monster: Outbreak/Post Traumatic North American Tour, the overarching theme of the night seemed to be one of gratitude and thankfulness.
-Since his first show in May of this year, Mike has always, without fail, paid respects to his friend and brother Chester Bennington.
-Using a piano interlude before ‘In The End,’ he would talk about some of his favorite memories with Chester, Linkin Park, or of the city that he was in.
-Saturday night in Maryland would prove to be no different, as he used the interlude to discuss his thankfulness for the support of his fans with Chester, and for their support over his career.
+How appropriate then, that many months later, at his last show of the Monster: Outbreak/Post Traumatic North American Tour, the overarching theme of the night seemed to be one of gratitude and thankfulness.
+Since his first show in May of this year, Mike always has, without fail, paid respects to his friend and brother Chester Bennington.
+Using a piano interlude before ‘In The End,’ he would talk about some of his favorite memories with Chester, Linkin Park, or the city he was in.
+Saturday night in Maryland would prove to be no different, as he used the interlude to discuss his thankfulness for the support of his fans with Chester and their support over his career.

 What Mike Shinoda has managed to show us all since July 2017 is that it’s okay to have these questions and doubts.
 So long as you never forget to keep going, celebrating the life and memories you had with that person.
 In navigating through his grief on stage, on record, and in interviews throughout the past 16 months, Mike has managed to demonstrate a character, strength, and resilience that all of us should strive to match.
 He has been a leader for many people looking for answers in the wake of their own losses.
 I think his fans (including myself) and the people around him have all learned a thing or two about ourselves from his own journey, and for that, I, and many others, are incredibly grateful.